 Tip #3 – Create a Study Schedule

 Studying is practically what college students live and breathe.
 The recommended rule of thumb for study time is 2 to 3 hours per credit hour you’re enrolled in.
 For full-time students, the time dedication necessary is nearly equivalent to a full-time job.
 If you’re not studying as much as you should be, it might be time to make some improvements.
 Make sure you follow and maintain a consistent study schedule.
 If you plan out your day accordingly, you should be able to create a study routine that you can follow each day.
-Doing so will reduce your overall stress and better prepare you for major exams and projects.
+According to a tampa rehab, doing so will reduce your overall stress and better prepare you for major exams and projects.
 No more last-minute cramming or pounding down pots of coffee are necessary!

 Tip #4 – Plan Tougher Tasks During Your Peak Energy Time

 While we all run to the beat of a different drum, everyone has a time of day where their energy and focus is at its highest.
 For some, this could be shortly after waking u p.
 For others, it may be in the evening or late-night hours.
 Regardless of when your “in the zone” time is, this peak in energy levels should be taken advantage of to get the most out of it.
 Here’s what to do: Plan study sessions during this time or tackle your most difficult and intense tasks when your peak energy levels are at their highest.
 By doing so, you will be able to get more done in less time, as your focus will be at a higher level.
 You will be shocked at how much you can accomplish when you’re able to zero in and concentrate in a much deeper way.